 The wood offers different flavors, and each of these flavors is suited better for certain types of meat.

-Cherry – Cherry flavored wood carries with it traces of sweetness and slight flavors of wild fruits.
-Perfect for duck, chicken, and other poultry types, and even for pork, cherry is a good option.
+Cherry – Cherry-flavored wood carries with it traces of sweetness and slight flavors of wild fruits.
+Perfect for duck, chicken, and other poultry types, and even for pork, cherry flavor is a good option.

 Apple – Apple also has slight traces of sweetness, but as compared to cherry, the flavor is deeper and thicker.
 It is well suited for the chicken, duck, pork, and beef.